-What if you're targeting a customer pain point but the customer is just not feeling much pain?
-Most customers are relatively pain free.
-It needs to be explained to them with context and that's what the sales narrative does.
+What if you’re targeting a customer’s pain point but the customer is just not feeling much pain?
+Most customers feel relatively pain free.
+It needs to be explained to them with context and that’s what the sales narrative does.

 The argument about positioning and narrative